-The removal of HIGH from the provider menu for participants joining ORP after October 2007 allows us to study the extent to which different default investment options are substitutes for brokers.
-Using account-level data from HIGH, LOW, and NEW, we identify participants who, after six months, are still allocating 100% of their retirement contribution to the default investment option.
-Between October 1996 and October 2006, demand for default investment options is low.
-It ranges from 2.9% for HIGH, where the default is a fixed annuity, to 9.5% for LOW, where it is a money market fund.
-Between November 2007 and December 2009, when new participants lack access to brokers, demand for default investment options increase significantly.
-It is 21.5% for LOW, where the default is still a money market fund, and 64.0% for NEW, where the default is a target-date fund (TDF).
-To provide more direct evidence on substitution, we show that the model used to predict demand for HIGH in the earlier period successfully predicts demand for the default investment option in the later period.
-This is especially true when we focus on the set of participants who invest through NEW, suggesting that TDFs, which make asset allocation decisions for investors, are much closer substitutes for brokers than are money market funds.
+The fact that participants joining ORP after October 2007 did not have the option to invest through HIGH allows us to study the extent to which different default investment options are substitutes for brokers.
+Using account-level data from HIGH, LOW, and NEW, we identify participants who, after six months, continue to allocate 100% of their retirement contribution to their default investment option.
+Between January 2006 and October 2007, demand for the default option ranges from 1% for HIGH, where the default is a fixed annuity, to 22% for LOW, where it is a money market fund.
+Between November 2007 and December 2009, when new participants lack access to brokers, overall demand for default investment options increase significantly.
+It remains 22% for LOW, where the default remains a money market fund, but jumps to 65% for NEW, where the default is a target-date fund (TDF).
+These observations are broadly consistent with participants viewing TDFs, which relieve investors of the need to make asset allocation for fund selection decisions, as effective substitutes for brokers.
+To provide more direct evidence on substitution, we show that the model used to predict demand for HIGH in the earlier period successfully predicts demand for TDFs in the later period.
+Among those participants with predicted demand for brokers in the top quartile, we find that 47.5% chose to invest in a TDF (versus 28.7% for participants with predicted demand in the bottom quartile).